mraruziev/mraruziev.github.io/docs/02-Component-Selection/Component-Selection.md

     | Very Inexpensive                               | Requires solding the component |
     | Works with all types of nanoboards                      | Needs special PCB layout.                                        |
     | Meets surface mount constraint of project |

+    **Rationale:** This op amp is very cheap and is compatible with any nanoboard and our board too.
+It provides straightforward measurement of resistanse changes.
+We need it for filtering amplification of the signal coming through resistive sensor and this componene texactly does that for low-cost price.

 1. MCP6004-I/P-ND op-amp